anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 > project(Projections.RADIUS)
 ```

-"Aesthesis.", continues the voice, "The term, Aesthesis, was used in 18th century scientific practices to refer to the power of sensation.
+"The term, Aesthesis, was used in 18th century scientific practices to refer to the power of sensation.
 More than simply a matter of pleasure, Aesthesis was an entire epistemological worldview, a way to collect, present and possess knowledge."

 ## Staging: the gesture of — cutting;